Survey

 - Stanton

-a web-based survey and 181 completed a paper version.
-His
+survey and 181 completed a paper version.
+His research

-research concluded that the web-based data contained fewer
+concluded that the web-based data contained fewer missing

-missing values than that from the conventional survey.
-This
+values than that from the conventional survey.
+This is another

-is another area for significant cost savings.
-Web-based surveys can
+area for significant cost savings.
+Web-based surveys can be

-be designed to create a database that can be quickly imported
+designed to create a database that can be quickly imported in

-in SPSS or other programs.
-This reduces error while speeding
+SPSS or other programs.
+This reduces error while speeding up

 There

-or intoxicated, which could affect the accuracy of the responses.
-Variations
+tired, bored, or intoxicated, which could affect the accuracy of

 Internet